andriyukr/anafi_autonomy/README.md

 # ROS2 Package for Parrot Anafi Drones Navigation
-This ROS2 package contains an interface to control drones from the Parrot Anafi family (4K, Thermal, USA, AI, Sphinx).
+This ROS2 package contains an interface to control drones from the Parrot Anafi family (4K, Thermal, USA, Ai, Sphinx).

 ## Overview